bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 ## Contributing to the project

 This template was kept sufficiently general purpose for with some customization examples for special packages or macros for demonstration purposes.
 Since there are no specific formatting requirements available, I do not plan on actively maintaining this repository.
 But if you have questions, I would be happy to help!
-Also, if any package becomes obsolete or you have better ideas to implement something, you can create a fork and make a `pull request`, or just let me know.
+Also, if any package becomes obsolete or you have better ideas to implement something, you can create an `issue` or make a `pull request`.